Ceremony Sample: Love & Marriage, Revised 8-26-2022

 Declaration of Intent

 Before you say your vows, NAME and NAME, look at one another.
 Take a mental picture of this moment.
 You each have come to recognize the value in yourselves and your relationship – that you are both deserving of love and worth the effort that goes into loving each other.
-You will share a few words here today that will transform your lives.
-It is not the words themselves that hold power, but your intentions that give those words meaning as vows to one another.
 You approached this ceremony as two people who love each other.
-When you step away, it will be as a married couple, and you’ll call each other husband and wife (or partner/husband/wife).
+When you step away, it will be as a married couple.

 With that in mind, I ask:

 Do you, NAME and NAME, desire to be married?
-Do you intend to make the effort to keep the love between you growing, for as long as you are together?
+Do you intend to make the effort to keep the love between you growing, for as long as you both live?

 “I do/We do.”